Aberystwyth University2015 League Table Ranking 87

 - If you would like further information about our support provision or have specific questions, please contact us by email on firstname.lastname@example.org or phone us on 01970 621761.

-- Superbly located on campus, the Students' Union provides a comprehensive range of welfare, social and sporting facilities.
+- Located at the heart of Penglais campus, the Students' Union provides a comprehensive range of welfare, social and sporting facilities.

-- Over 100 clubs and societies including surfing, paintball, debating and environmental amongst others.
+- It offers over 100 clubs and societies including surfing, paintball, debating and environmental amongst others.

 - The coastal location provides superb opportunities for outdoor sports, mountain biking and water sports.